ipdk-io/networking-recipe/docs/guides/es2k/compiling-p4-programs.md

 section of the IPU Software User Guide (RDC Doc#778226), henceforth referred to as the "IPU SWG".

-## Build and run the P4 Tools container
+## Build and run the P4Tools container

 The tools required to compile and build a custom p4 package can be installed by building and running the P4 Tools Container.